Q: How do I update my member address and profile?

 Q: Where can I find more information on AOTA's practice area-specific Board and Specialty Certification?

-A: Visit AOTA's Professional Development page on the Web site.
+A: Visit AOTA's Board and Specialty Certifications page on the Web site.

 Q: How do I become active in a leadership position?

 A: AOTA offers many opportunities for members to become active in elected or appointed leadership positions.
-Openings are announced in OT Practice magazine or in the 1-Minute Update bimonthly e-newsletter.
+Openings are announced in the AOTA Alerts e-newsletter and Web site page.
 AOTA has volunteer needs in many areas; your investment of time and energy in AOTA strengthens the profession as a whole.
 Go to COOL (login required) to create your volunteer profile and view current positions available.

 Q: How do I create my password?